How To Use NPS To Drive Growth For Your SaaS

 When you actually have user responses, what should you do with them?

 NPS is much, much more than just a user satisfaction thermometer.
-NPS helps you identify user problems and successes.
+NPS helps you identify user problems and success and measure customer experience.
 The information helps you strategically develop your products according to user needs.

 Let’s take a look at what that actually looks like.

-Use NPS feedback and other customer satisfaction surveys to help your customers achieve their goals while they’re using your product.
-NPS scores help you identify dissatisfied users, and the qualitative feedback data helps you focus on specific problems.
+Use NPS feedback to help your customers achieve their goals while they’re using your product.
+NPS scores help you identify dissatisfied customers, and the qualitative feedback data helps you focus on specific problems.

-Segment your user responses so that you can systematically address problems and reach out to users who may need help. with an NPS tool like Userpilot you to tag recurring responses so you can see trends as they emerge:
+Segment your user responses so that you can systematically address problems and reach out to users who may need help.
+With an NPS tool like Userpilot, you can tag recurring responses so you can see trends as they emerge:

 If 100 customers complain about the same thing, then you know that’s a priority to work on.